 Myth: Lube is only for "dry" people.

-BUT – natural lubrication can come and go for any number of reasons, obvious and not.
-Many people get very aroused without getting wet at all, or only get juicy when approaching climax.
+Truth: natural lubrication can come and go for many different reasons, both obvious and less-than-obvious.
+Plenty of people get very aroused without getting physically wet, while others only get juicy when approaching climax.

 Myth: Masturbation is only for when you are single or lonely.

-A thoughtful, celebratory masturbation practice is good for you in so many ways, and if you know what you like, you can take that knowledge into bed with your partner as well.
+A thoughtful, celebratory masturbation practice is good for you in many ways, and if you know what you like, you can take that knowledge into bed with your partner as well.
 Where’s the downside?

-Also, we don’t think people masturbate during sex enough.
-Especially if one of you has trouble climaxing with a partner, it’s a great way to take the pressure off and ensure a good time.
+On a related note, we also don’t think people masturbate during sex enough.
+Adding masturbation to your sex life, especially if one of you has trouble climaxing with a partner, is a great way to take the pressure off and ensure all have a good time.

 Myth: People with vaginas are “supposed to” orgasm from penetration alone.